What are audio-visual technologies?

 - Find out the experience of others – request feedback from other schools using your Personal Learning Network, Twitter, Facebook, and so on.

-- Liaise with your technical providers – ensure they understand what you’d like to achieve and to ensure you know what the technical limitations or things to overcome might be.
+- Liaise with your technical providers – ensure they understand what you’d like to achieve and ensure you know what the technical limitations or things to overcome might be.

 - how you will store and power the device